 After leaving Rachael at Tyrell Corp, another surprisingly silly mistake occurred when Deck and his constant sneering and origami loving shadow, Gaff-who was implicitly linked to the Scarecrow and constantly evoked both Max and Gastone Moschin’s Special Agent Manganiello of THE CONFORMIST-dropped by the room of Leon Kowalski-his name evoking Frank Kowalski, co-writer of the allegorical Morrow film, A MAN CALLED SLEDGE (1970).
 For when Deckard inspected the room’s bathroom for clues, he suddenly became left handed, with a watch on his left wrist no less.
 However, when he left the bathroom, Deckard reverted to his usual righthandedness, and remained left handed for the rest of the film.
 Legend has it that Sir Scott was not satisfied with the scene, and reshot the bathroom sequence in post-production in England with left handed English stuntman Vic Armstrong-who was Ford’s stunt double not long before in the allegorical Spielberg film, RAIDERS OF THE LOST ARK (1981)-again doubling for Ford.
 The worst of Deckard’s film long VO-‘…whatever was in the bathroom was not human.
 Replicants don’t have scales’-was also heard during this sequence.

-In addition, the first two images introducing the replicant’s leader, Roy Batty-played by Rutger Hauer-came from scenes later in the film.
-The second meeting between Rick and Rachael at his apartment saw Rick’s eyes suddenly flash red at one point, making audiences uncertain whether Deckard was human or replicant-an uncertainty shared by Ford, as he had not been forewarned that this other red effect would be added in post-production.
+In addition, the first two images introducing the replicant’s implicitly Schlondorff linked leader, Roy Batty-played by Rutger Hauer-came from scenes later in the film.
+The second meeting between Rick and Rachael at his apartment also saw Rick’s eyes suddenly flash red at one point, making audiences uncertain whether Deckard was human or replicant-an uncertainty shared by Ford, as he had not been forewarned that this other red effect would be added in post-production.
+In the elevator on the way up to see Tyrell at the end of the film, the implicitly Meyer linked genetic designer, J. F. Sebastian-his premature aging evoking the Victorian spirit of TIME AFTER TIME, and played by William Sanderson-took off his coat as he stood next to Batty, but was seen wearing the coat soon after.
 A pigeon released by Batty on another twilit and rainy day in L.A.
-2019 towards the end of the film unaccountably flew out of his hand and up into rain free sunlight, apparently as a result of more tampering of the film by Sir Scott in post-production.
-Last but not least, it was never clear whether the replicants were androids, clones, cyborgs, test tube people, embodied symbols of repetitive f/x enhanced film sequels or the symbolic embodiment of the new CGI enhanced film art that was not only making film art ‘…more human than human’ but creating the possibility that film artists would do away with human actors altogether in preference for CGI ‘people’.
+2019 towards the end of the film also unaccountably flew out of his hand and up into rain free sunlight, apparently as a result of more tampering of the film by Sir Scott in post-production.
+Last but not least, it was never clear whether the replicants were androids, clones, cyborgs, machines, robots, test tube people, embodied symbols of repetitive f/x enhanced film sequels or the symbolic embodiment of the new CGI enhanced film art that was not only making film art ‘…more human than human’ but creating the possibility that film artists would do away with human actors altogether in preference for CGI ‘people’.
 What was clear was that this uncertainty created yet more confusion for audiences that prevented them from understanding or warming up to this Great Flawed Film.

 Curiously, eerie, ominous and prescient memories of the twilit and disastrous future also plagued BLADE RUNNER.
-For the oil refineries burning off pressure relieving fireballs in the Hades landscape seen surrounding the nightmare Emerald City of the future Los Angeles in 2019-a hellish, dark and depressing cityscape that evoked the Black Castle and its environs of the Wicked Witch of the West and was the antithesis of the bright and clean Cloud City in the Lucas executive produced and allegorical Irvin Kershner film, STAR WARS EPISODE V: THE EMPIRE STRIKES BACK (1980), and of the equally bright and clean Metropolis of METROPOLIS-in the opening shots of the film anticipated the special effects explosion and fireball that brought down the Huey helicopter during the attack on the Vietnam War village on the Landis set of TWILIGHT ZONE: THE MOVIE.
+The sad and wistful first notes of the electronic soundtrack by Vangelis created for a post-nuclear war world haunted by memories of green also anticipated the sad and wistful years after the TZ disaster when audiences and film artists would be haunted by the disaster and by memories of the Skyrocking years before the disaster.
+The oil refineries burning off pressure relieving fireballs in the Hades landscape seen surrounding the nightmare Emerald City of the future Los Angeles in 2019-a hellish, dark and depressing cityscape that evoked the Black Castle and its environs of the Wicked Witch of the West and was the antithesis of the bright and clean Cloud City in the Lucas executive produced and allegorical Irvin Kershner film, STAR WARS EPISODE V: THE EMPIRE STRIKES BACK (1980), and of the equally bright and clean Metropolis of METROPOLIS-in the opening shots of the film anticipated the special effects explosion and fireball that brought down the Huey helicopter during the attack on the Vietnam War village on the Landis set of TWILIGHT ZONE: THE MOVIE.
 The flying police cars-spinners-soaring above the Hades landscape like automotive flying witch brooms also anticipated that helicopter.